woossi0/suite/docs/usermanual/source/install/windows/tomcat/tomcat.rst

        Java options

-14. Press :guilabel:`Apply` to save the configuration, switch to the :guilabel:`General` tab to :guilabel:`Stop` and :guilabel:`Start` the service with these new settings.
+14. Press :guilabel:`Apply` to save the configuration, switch to the :guilabel:`General` tab. :guilabel:`Stop` then :guilabel:`Start` the service with these new settings.

 15. Use your browser to open `localhost:8080/manager/html <http://localhost:8080/manager/html>`__ for the :guilabel:`Tomcat Manager`.
+Use the User Name and Password you configured, above.

     .. figure:: img/tomcat_login.png
        :scale: 50%

     .. note:: This application is available in :menuselection:`Start --> Apache Tomcat --> Tomcat Manager`.

-16. Login to Tomcat Manager
+16. Login to the Tomcat Manager

     .. figure:: img/tomcat_manager.png